SFDO-Tooling/CumulusCI/docs/push_upgrades.rst

 .. warning::

-    ``push_all`` schedules push upgrades to *all* customers' production orgs.
+    ``push_all`` schedules push upgrades to *all* customers' production and sandbox orgs.
 Please confirm that this action is desired before executing the task.

 .. code-block:: console